plotly/plotly.py/doc/python/map-configuration.md

 Map projections can be rotated using the `layout.geo.projection.rotation` attribute, and maps can be translated using the `layout.geo.center` attributed, as well as truncated to a certain longitude and latitude range using the `layout.geo.lataxis.range` and `layout.geo.lonaxis.range`.

+The map below uses all of these attributes to demonstrate the types of effect this can yield:

 ```python
 import plotly.graph_objects as go